rschmehl/awesco.eu/content/authors/reinhart-paelinck/_index.md

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---
-Reinhart Paelinck started to investigate airborne wind energy for his [graduation project](https://cdn.syscop.de/publications/Paelinck2010.pdf) at the Artesis Hogeschool Antwerpen.
-After having worked for [Flysurfer Kiteboarding](https://flysurfer.com/) Research & Development, Reinhart founded Kiteswarms Ltd in the UK, developing a multi-drone airborne wind energy system.
+Reinhart Paelinck is CEO, Co-Founder and Head of Product Development at Kiteswarms Ltd and Kiteswarms GmbH, developing a multi-drone AWE system.
 The German branch of the company, Kiteswarms GmbH, is closely collaborating with the research group of [Moritz Diehl](/authors/moritz-diehl/) at the University of Freiburg.
+Prior to the founding of the company in April 2017 he was working for [Flysurfer Kiteboarding](https://flysurfer.com) where he was responsible for several development projects, such as unconventional wing designs and control- and safety systems.
+He co-organized the [3rd Airborne Wind Energy Conference (AWEC) 2011](http://www.awec2011.com/) in Leuven and co-edited the [book of abstracts](https://doi.org/10.4233/uuid:54a23dff-74f9-4007-b1d6-e92e0c458491).
+He investigated airborne wind energy for his [graduation project](https://cdn.syscop.de/publications/Paelinck2010.pdf) at the Artesis Hogeschool Antwerpen.